 Introductory Pricing vs Renewal Costs

-We tracked each VPN’s advertised entry price against its renewal rate,
+We tracked each VPN’s advertised entry price against its renewal rate to identify services that appear affordable initially but increase costs substantially after the first term.

 Feature Gating on Budget Plans